-Watsamon Tri-yasakda, also known as “June” is a photographer and visual storyteller based in Bangkok, Thailand.
-She is actively documenting issues of human rights for LGBTIQ community in Thailand and Southeast Asia.
+Watsamon Tri-yasakda, also known as “June” is a Thai queer photographer and visual storyteller who currently based in Bangkok, Thailand.
+She is actively documenting issues of human rights for LGBTQIAN+ community in Thailand and Southeast Asia.
 She has been working with local and international editorial publications, organizations, and commercial clients.
-Her works have been published and featured in the local and international publications such as Financial Times, DER SPIEGEL, and Global Citizen, Coconuts, Buzzfeed, Sarakadee Magazine, and The Momentum.
+Her works have been published and featured in local and international publications such as Financial Times, DER SPIEGEL, Global Citizen, Coconuts, Buzzfeed, Sarakadee Magazine, and The Momentum.
 She has been contributing for THE STANDARD, a leading media outlet from Thailand covering all things news, culture, and lifestyle since 2018.

 “Mr. Pearl”, her photo story about a Thai transman has been exhibited and screened in Bangkok, Chiang Mai, and South Korea in 2016.
 “Portrait of Natsayers at Taungbyone Nat Festival” has exhibited in Myanmar.
 From 2017, her “7465” photo series on Thai youth’s student uniform has been exhibited around the world as a part of “We Will Have Been Young” and selected to show in a group exhibition in many countries such as Australia, Canada, Cambodia, Myanmar, and the UK.
 In 2019, she was listed in Time Out Bangkok’s “Bangkok-based LGBTQ figures you should know right now“

 Moreover, she is a selected participant in the Obscura Festival of Photography’s “The Southeast Asian Photography Masterclass” under the OSTKREUZ Photographer’s Agency, and a fellow of UNDP’s Being LGBTIQ in Asia Media Fellowship Programme.
 Also, she’s been selected as a participant in the 2018 Angkor Photo Workshops.

 Watsamon is currently pursuing a MA in Gender, Media and Culture at Goldsmiths, University of London as a Chevening Scholar (2021-2022) with a full scholarship from the UK government.
 Also, she has a B.A. in Language and Culture (BALAC) from Chulalongkorn University, Thailand.
 In 2015, she received a scholarship to study for a Diploma in Photojournalism, Konrad Adenauer Asian Center for Journalism at the Ateneo de Manila University.
 She was selected for the 2015 Chiangmai Documentary Arts Festival’s Mentor Program.